Skip to content ↓

 What we do in our school

 The children sing together once a week for a special singing assembly, our chair of governor plays the piano and children learn new songs to perform.
-The school produces a variety of concerts throughout the year including a traditional nativity concert and Harvest festival.
+The school produces a variety of concerts throughout the year including a Christmas performance and Harvest festival.

-The children also performed at the local fire station to an audience and the reception pupils performed at the local home for the elderly.
+The children have also performed at the local fire station to an audience and the reception pupils have performed at the local home for the elderly.

 What parents and carers can do to help their child: